 The team’s first few weeks in existence saw its elimination from several cup competitions, coupled with inconsistent league form, highlights from the first season included an 8-0 thumping of Borrowash Victoria and the club winning through to the North Riding Senior Cup Semi Final.
 The club finished the season in a respectable fifth place.

-The club's first venture into the Evo-Stik Northern League meant an upheaval of the squad with no fewer than eleven new players signing on at the start, including the major coup of Gary Bradshaw and Paul Foot.
-Several favorite’s from the previous championship winning side departed the club.
-The club was placed in the Southern Section and their opening fixture was an away game at Kidsgrove Athletic.
-Despite having 3 players sent off they hung on for a creditable 1-1 draw.
+The club's first venture into the Evo-Stik Northern Premier League meant an upheaval of the squad with no fewer than eleven new players signing on, including the major coup of Gary Bradshaw and Paul Foot.
+The club was controversially placed in the Southern Section and their opening fixture was an away game at Kidsgrove Athletic.
+Despite having three players sent off they hung on for a creditable 1-1 draw.
 The new players took time to bed in and the team struggled in the early part of the season, but by October they had found their feet and slowly climbed the table with some impressive displays.
 The also enjoyed an excellent run in the FA Trophy that ended at Conference North side AFC Telford United.
-In an up and down sort of a season the club managed a creditable 7th place.
+In an up and down sort of a season the club managed a creditable seventh place.

-The following season the club was moved to the Northern section of NPL, after a decent start to the campaign the side became very inconsistent.
+The following season the club was moved to the Northern section of NPL, and after a decent start to the campaign the side became very inconsistent.
 In November 2014 Rudy Funk resigned as manager of the club.
-Initially assistants Paul Foot and Bryan Hughes were placed in temporary charge before being installed as Joint Managers on a permanent basis in December 2014.
+Initially, assistants Paul Foot and Bryan Hughes were placed in temporary charge before being installed as joint managers on a permanent basis in December 2014.
 The pair led Boro to a sixth placed finish in the 2014-15 season and were kept on for the following season.

-After an excellent start to the season, by Christmas Boro had gone on a wretched run and were slipping further down the league table.
+After an excellent start in 2015-16, by Christmas Boro had gone on a wretched run and were slipping further down the league table.
 Hughes and Foot left the club by mutual consent just before Christmas, with Matty Bloor and Chris Bolder taking temporary charge for the festive fixtures.
 In January 2016, Steve Kittrick was appointed as manager and steered his new side away from relegation, with Boro finishing 20th in the final table.
 The highlight of the season came at the end as Boro battled through to the Integro Doodson League Cup Final against Marine.
-Despite taking the lead through Callum Robinson and leading 1-0 going into the closing stages, a red card for Dean Lisles and two late goals turned the game on its head and meant Boro finished as runners-ups.
+Despite taking the lead through Callum Robinson, a red card for Dean Lisles and two late goals turned the game on its head and meant Boro finished as runners-ups.